flsing/CSI2132/Smart Fridge/README.md

- This is the term project is to be completed by myself and Patrick Langis.
+#Smart Fridge

+Term project to be completed by myself and Patrick Langis.
 It is still a work in progress.

  We used a bootstrap template in order to create the webpage.